solubris/insync/README.md

 ! [remote rejected] testUpdateDir -> testUpdateDir (refusing to allow a Personal Access Token to create or update workflow `.github/workflows/ci.yaml` without `workflow` scope)

+use post action so that it is always executed for cleanup

+paths can be used in the job definition:

+    on:
+      push:
+        paths:
+          - '**.js'